Old-fashioned apple cake means buttery sponge with apple chunks mixed in, gorgeous autumnal spices and brown sugar frosting.

-Time for apples – and I’m having to buy them.
+Time for apples – local and seasonal

-Most years there would be a bumper crop and I’d be juicing, jamming (well, chutney-ing; I don’t think apple jam is a fantastic innovation) and baking apple cakes.
-Or the eating apple tree would give birth to plenty of, slightly skanky but tasty, apples; and we’d live on them for weeks on end.
+Most years there would be a bumper crop and I’d be juicing, jamming or chutney-ing and baking apple cakes.
+Or the eating apple tree would give birth to plenty of, certainly not flawless and shiny but tasty, apples; and we’d live on them for weeks on end.

-To replace them, we got some new – and newfangled – espalier fan-trained (no, me neither) apple and cherry trees.
+To replace them, we got some new – and new-fangled – espalier fan-trained (no, me neither) apple and cherry trees.
 To grow against the fence.

 Now call me old fashioned (or unworldly, or a townie; or crap gardener – or all of the above), but in my books a fruit tree stands alone, surrounded by its sisters, in a lovely orchard.
 If it wants to be gnarly, it is.
 If the fruit is ripe, it will drop.
 If you go scrumping, you risk being eaten by a vicious dog.
 The way of the world.